 There are also different types of universal life insurance, each with their own pros and cons.
 Looking at the bigger picture, universal may be better for folks who want more flexibility in their insurance options.
 This type is generally better for people who have a number of liquid assets and long-term insurance needs.
 If you just need the death benefit payout, universal may not be right for you.

 What type of life insurance should you get?

 The best type of life insurance to get really depends on your needs.
 If you’re someone who wants a set death benefit and coverage for the rest of your life, whole life insurance may be right for you.
 On the other hand, if you’re someone who just wants a financial obligation covered or some income help, term life insurance may be better for you.
 Then you have variable and universal types offering flexibility and investment options.
 Once you know what your needs are and what they could be, picking the right type of life insurance should be a breeze.

-Plus, if you’re in the marketplace for a first-class term life insurance experience, then look no further than Wyshbox.
+Plus, if you’re in the marketplace for a first-class term life insurance experience, then look no further than Wysh.
 Our application process is 100% digital and there’s no medical exam required.
 It all takes less time than brewing a cup of coffee and at no cost.
-So see if term life insurance is right for you by applying with Wyshbox today!
+So see if term life insurance is right for you by applying with Wysh today!